 LED and LCD: Together forever

 An LED TV uses a liquid crystal display (LCD) panel to control where light is displayed on your screen.
 These panels are typically composed of two sheets of polarizing material with a liquid crystal solution between them.
 When an electric current passes through the liquid, it causes the crystals to align so that light can (or can’t) pass through.
-Think of each crystal as a shutter, either allowing light to pass through or blocking it out.
+Think of it like a shutter, either allowing light to pass through or blocking it out.

 There are three basic forms of illumination that have been used in LCD TVs: CCFL backlighting, full-array LED backlighting and LED edge lighting.
 Each of these illumination technologies is different from one another in important ways.
 Let’s dig into each.